ncbormann/ncbormann.github.io/content/publication/Russia_Expert_Survey/index.md

 ---
-title: "Conflict Rist between the Russian Federation and any EU state: An Expert Survey"
+title: "Conflict Risk between the Russian Federation and any EU state: An Expert Survey"
 authors:
 - Nils-Christian Bormann